codeceptjs/CodeceptJS/docs/basics.md

 All helpers share the same API, so it's easy to migrate tests from one backend to another.
 However, because of the difference in backends and their limitations, they are not guaranteed to be compatible with each other.
 For instance, you can't set request headers in WebDriver or Protractor, but you can do so in Puppteer or Nightmare.

-**Pick one helper, as it defines how tests are executed.** If requirements change it's easy to migrate to another, but don't use too many helpers of same kind at once.
+**Pick one helper, as it defines how tests are executed.** If requirements change it's easy to migrate to another.

 ---